 Maybe you were coached incorrectly.
 Or maybe these common form mistakes are just too subtle to recognize.
 Whatever the case, it's time to start lifting right, not just to avoid injuries, but to get better results from your workouts.

 1. Over-Pulling On Pull-ups and Pulldowns

 Both beginners and advanced lifters alike try to pull too far and too high on vertical pulling motions such as pull-ups and lat pulldowns.
+When this occurs, 1 of 2 things typically occurs.
+Either the individual has to move into internal rotation of the shoulder joint, protraction, and shoulder elevation to varying degrees, or they have to allow excessive lumbar arch to occur.
+None of these should or will occur when proper range of motion are implemented.
 Rather than trying to touch the bar to your chest or reaching your chin over the bar (both of which can produce dysfunctional mechanics), the goal should be to achieve proper upper back and lat activation.
 This requires several components.